luanotoni/luanotoni/README.md

 ## 💻 Tech Stuff I Play With

-- 💡 Languages: Python (my favorite snake 🐍), Java, JavaScript, PHP, HTML, CSS
+- 💡 Languages: Python, Java, JavaScript, PHP, HTML, CSS
-- 🛠️ Databases: MySQL — because data needs a cozy home 🏡
+- 🛠️ Databases: MySQL
 - 🐧 OS: Ubuntu Linux, Proxmox — living that terminal life 💻
 - ☁️ DevOps Vibes: automating all the boring stuff so I can focus on the cool things